gmc-code/PC-Python/docs/python_files/json_files.rst

     :param string: a string containing a JSON document

-    | Returns a a json object from a string
+    | Returns a json object from a string

 ----

 Loading a json string
 ------------------------

-| The code below loads the json string, iterates through the list of employees and prints the name of each employee.
+| The code below loads the json string, iterates through the list of employees and prints the name of each employee using an f string.

 .. code-block:: python